five simple ways to lessen stress

 Having quality health insurance is important, but it can't fix everything.
 Sometimes the sheer stress of our everyday lives can actually make us sick.

-According to the American Psychological Association, 69 percent of employees polled reported a significant amount of stress in their workday.
+According to the American Psychological Association, 41 percent of employees polled in 2012 reported a significant amount of stress in their workday.
 And while some stress is inevitable, the experts agree that too much stress can be dangerous.
 When not properly managed, stress can take a major toll on your mind, body, and spirit.
 In fact, long-term stress can cause obesity, heart disease, and high blood pressure — just to name a few.